MARAMA’s Request for Proposals (RFPs) listed below, provide detailed requirements for each specific project.

 - Fleet Description – type of vehicle, number of engines, engine horse power, usage rates per year, and technologies to be used to reduce emissions.

-- Project cost, Requested grant Support, and Cost Share to be provided by the applicant.
+- Preliminary project cost, requested grant Support, and cost share amount to be provided by the applicant.
 Grant support and cost share should be limited to equipment and labor for installation of equipment.
 (Depending on the emission reduction project, grant amounts may range from 25% to 100% of the project cost.)

 - Timeline for project completion, including milestones for specific tasks, such as bidding, procurement, installation, and reports.
 Timeline for project should be no more than 18 months.